JasonPy/twitter-query-expansion/README.md

 _Table 4.4 Comparison of retrieved Tweets with respect to the initial and the expanded query_

+It is obvious that they indeed differ.
+When investigating the Top 20 Tweets however, the initial and the expanded query share a big amount of equal tweets.
+Their order is what differs in the end.
+This statement does not generalize and only holds on this specific configuration.
+Getting a deeper insight requires more data analysis.

 ## 4.4 Comparison of Fasttext and Word2Vec
 Eventually, it is interesting which terms the two embeddings propose before the measure of PMI is applied to filter suitable expansions.
-For each query in Table 4.2, the respective tokens (after Text Processing) are displayed in the Table 4.5.
+For each query in Table 4.2, the respective tokens (after Text Processing) are displayed in Table 4.5.
 In the left outer column the _possible_ expansion terms (candidate terms) from the Word2Vec and in the right outer column of the Fasttext embedding are stated.
-A total of the 3 most similar terms were obtained using the configuration of the pipeline stated in Table 4.1.
+A total of the $`n=3`$ most similar terms were obtained using the configuration of the pipeline stated in Table 4.1.

 |Word2Vec Candidates|Query Token|Fasttext Candidates|